kiannn/CloudStorage/README.md

 ## About the Project

-CloudStorage provides a secure and user-friendly cloud storage application for file, notes and website credentials management.
-By integrating backend functionality with a dynamic frontend, it allows users to upload, download, and view files effortlessly.
-The application also includes features for managing personal notes and website credentials.
-Security is applied through secure user authentication and real-time validation.
+CloudStorage is a secure and user-friendly application for managing files, notes, and website credentials.
+It enables file uploads, downloads, and management while offering note and credential handling.
+Authentication and real-time validation is apllied to provide security.

 ## Key Features:
 - **Secure Authentication:** User authentication with **Spring Security**.